garamburor/garamburor.github.io/README.md

 ## TO DO:
 - [ ] Use iframes to have smooth transition between pages?
 - [ ] Logo state memory doesn't work for iOS.
-- [ ] Text decoration underline not working for iOS.